 One of the most distinguishing features you'll come across when travelling the Seychelles is the ”Coco-de Mer” palm with it's large double nuts that can weigh up to 15-30kg!
-The palms are endemic to the island of Praslin and a trip to the national park Valle de Mai will probably be the best place to see them.
-Valle de Mai is included on UNESCO's list of heritage sites.
-While visiting Praslin you must also take the time to visit some of the not-to-be missed beaches on the eastern side of the island, Grand Anse and Petit Anse.
+The palms are endemic to the island of Praslin and a trip to the national park Valle de Mai will probably be the best place to see them - Valle de Mai is even included on UNESCO's list of heritage sites!
+While visiting Praslin you must also take the time to visit the beaches on the eastern side of the island: Grand Anse and Petit Anse.

 Plan your trip to Seychelles in Africa well in advance as the numbers of visitors are regulated.
 The Seychelles are considered to be a more exclusive destination, especially as it is so unexploited.
 That also reflects on the prices which are relatively expensive.

 The best time to visit depends on what it is you want to do.
 Months to avoid are October – February when the weather is quite unstable.
 The rest of the year the weather is usually very good!
 If it's diving you are after then the best time is between September and November or March and April.
 And for surfing between May and October.